 Like a telephone cable, the ulnar nerve passes through a protective tunnel behind the elbow’s medial epicondyle or funny bone forming what is called the ‘cubital tunnel’.
 When the ulnar nerve is compressed or entrapped, the nerve can tear and become inflamed leading to a variety of symptoms, called Cubital Tunnel Syndrome.
 (Figure 1)

 I’ve discovered about eight ulnar nerve entrapment sites beginning in the neck, extending through the thoracic outlet, armpit, and down into the hand.
-All those entrapment sites are addressed in my new “Treating Trapped Nerves” home-study course, and some examples are presented below.
+All those entrapment sites are addressed in my “Treating Trapped Nerves” home-study course, and some examples are presented below.
 You’ll love how easily these routines integrate into your existing massage and bodywork practice, and your clients will be amazed at how quickly they are free of nagging pinched nerve pain emanating from the neck, thoracic outlet, cubital tunnel, Guyton’s tunnel, carpal tunnel, and sciatic nerve.

 Ulnar Nerve Mobilization (C7, C8, T1), Cubital tunnel

 - To release ulnar entrapment under the subscapularis muscle, therapist’s left hand grasps client’s wrist and abducts arm, while soft flat fingers of therapist’s right hand contact subscapularis muscle in armpit

 - As therapist steps to his left, he flexes and internally rotates client’s arm so soft flat finger pads (or fist) can stretch the subscapularis

 - As he steps right, the fingers are re-positioned so his fingers can work all the attachments that may be entrapping the ulnar nerve

 - Next, the therapist’s thumbs strip up and down the flexor carpi ulnaris, while client flexes and abducts the arm and extends the wrist